-Alerts provide real-time notification for driver and vehicle activity.
+Alerts provide real-time notification of driver and vehicle activity.
 You can set up alerts to be sent to one or more email addresses or SMS numbers.
 You can create an unlimited number of alerts for each alert type.

 How to create a new alert: